On Socialization

 It appears that what happens when we grow up is that others exercise a certain pressure on us; we learn that we need to change in order to get what we need or want, well suffering the most unfortunate educational failure of love being pulled back in order to enforce obedience (what love is that?).

 In these three questions I suspect a great deal of misery for many of us, and the truly devastating effects of socialization.
 To me, the way we raise and educate people, especially young people, seems to be based on a wrong premise: that otherwise we would do each other harm.
-The grave irony may be that we’ve with that created a self-fulfilling prophecy: Some people do others harm because they were socialized and alienated.
-But when we assume that a young self-loving human being would not harm another being, then that would have to have consequences for how we go about raising them—we may need to take greater care not to alienate people from themselves.
+The grave irony may be that we鈥檝e with that created a self-fulfilling prophecy: Some people do others harm because they were socialized and alienated.
+But when we assume that a young self-loving human being would not harm another being, then that would have to have consequences for how we go about raising them鈥攚e may need to take greater care not to alienate people from themselves.

 About Me

-I’m Jens (long: Jens Oliver Meiert), and I’m a web developer, manager, and author.
-I’ve been working as a technical lead and engineering manager for companies you’ve never heard of and companies you use every day, I’m an occasional contributor to web standards (like HTML, CSS, WCAG), and I write and review books for O’Reilly and Frontend Dogma.
+I鈥檓 Jens (long: Jens Oliver Meiert), and I鈥檓 an engineering lead, guerrilla philosopher, and indie publisher.
+I鈥檝e worked as a technical lead and engineering manager for companies you use every day (like Google) and companies you鈥檝e never heard of, I鈥檓 an occasional contributor to web standards (like HTML, CSS, WCAG), and I write and review books for O鈥橰eilly and Frontend Dogma.

-I love trying things, not only in web development and engineering management, but also in other areas like philosophy.
-Here on meiert.com I share some of my experiences and views.
-(I value you being critical, interpreting charitably, and giving feedback.)
+I love trying things, not only in web development and engineering management, but also with respect to politics and philosophy.
+Here on meiert.com I talk about some of my experiences and perspectives.
+(Please share feedback: Interpret charitably, but do be critical.)